Enterprise SaaS sales playbook

-An Internal influence Playbook
+An internal influence playbook

 The hardest influence is not selling to customers.
 It’s creating alignment inside the organization.
 Strategy fails when people don’t buy in.
 Change stalls when influence is left to titles instead of trust.
 Below is a practical playbook for internal influence — inspired by Robert Cialdini, applied to leadership.